Super Lawyers - Badge

 • Amputations – The arms and legs of agricultural workers can get caught in farm equipment, especially if proper safety equipment or protocols are not in place;

 • Broken bones – Broken bones are incredibly common farm accident injuries.
-Broken bone injury attorneys can ensure you receive fair compensation;
+Chicago broken bone injury attorneys can ensure you receive fair compensation;

 • Heat injuries – Farm workers spend a significant amount of time outside and in the sun.
 Without the ability to access water and take appropriate breaks, some farm workers may suffer heat injuries such as heat stroke;